-RPF recruitment 2018: Application process for 9,739 posts to begin soon, 10th pass can apply
+Railway RPF recruitment 2018: Notification released, over 9000 posts for 10th pass

-RPF Recruitment 2018: The Indian Railways will be releasing notification to fill 9500 vacancies in Railway Protection Force soon at indianrailway.gov.in.
+RPF Recruitment 2018: The Indian Railways has released the notification to fill over 9000 vacancies in Railway Protection Force soon at indianrailway.gov.in.
 They have announced the number of vacancies for RPF & RPSF (Constable).
 The online application procedure will start from June 1, 2018 and will go on till June 30, 2018.
 The candidates who are willing to apply to do the same by going to the official portal constable.rpfonline.org.
 This year, the Railway Recruitment Board (RRB) has released over one lakh posts for Group C, D and RPF.
 The recruitment procedure will open more for 9,739 vacancies for the posts of SI and Constable in Railway Protection Force and Railway Protection Special Force.

 RPF Recruitment 2018: Vacancy details